 - Has not YET decided to seek corrective or disciplinary action AND 120 days has lapsed since the office’s receipt of your complaint.

-Information about filing whistleblower appeals with the Merit Systems Protection Board can be found at http://www.mspb.gov/appeals/whistleblower.htm.
+Information about filing whistleblower appeals can be found on the Merit Systems Protection Board website.

 Whistleblower Protection Ombudsperson